-Up to a quarter of your pension pot can usually be taken tax-free and any other income you take from it will be taxed.
+A quarter of your pension pot can be taken taxfree and any other income you take from it will be taxed.

 If you choose this option, you can't change your mind later.

 You can choose a combination of one or more options